thoughtbot/guides/best-practices/README.md

 General
 -------

-* Avoid global variables.
-* Avoid long parameter lists.
 * Don't duplicate the functionality of a built-in library.
 * Don't swallow exceptions or "fail silently."
 * Don't write code that guesses at future functionality.
 * [Exceptions should be exceptional](http://rdd.me/yichhgvu).
 * [Keep the code simple](http://rdd.me/ko2aqda2).
-* Prefer small methods.
-One line is best.

 Object-Oriented Design
 ----------------------

+* Avoid global variables.
+* Avoid long parameter lists.
 * Limit the number of collaborators of an object.
 * Prefer composition over inheritance.
+* Prefer small methods.
+One line is best.
 * Prefer small objects with a single, well-defined responsibility.
 * [Tell, don't ask](http://goo.gl/Ztawt).

 Ruby
 ----

-* Avoid hashes as optional parameters.
+* Avoid optional parameters.
 Does the method do too much?
 * Avoid monkey-patching core classes.
 * Prefer classes to modules when designing functionality that is shared by multiple models.
-* Prefer simplicity to meta-programming.
 * Prefer `private` when indicating scope.
 Use `protected' only with comparison methods like `def ==(other)`, `def <(other)`, and `def >(other)`.

 Rails
 -----

-* Avoid Single Table Inheritance.
 * Don't change a migration after it has been merged into master if the desired change can be solved with another migration.
-* Limit the number of instance variables shared between controller and view.
 * Validate the associated `belongs_to` object (`user`), not the database column (`user_id`).